Nucc/lucie/README.md

 end
 </pre>

-Controller stores the new domain and its base host in Host model and after it using `nginx/vhost` template generates a new configuration file on `@server` at `/etc/nginx/vhosts/#{domain}` and reloads nginx.
+Controller stores the new domain and its base host in Host model.
+It uses the `nginx/vhost` template to generate a new configuration file on `@server` at `/etc/nginx/vhosts/#{domain}`.
+After configuration is generated it reloads nginx.

-The host model is and XML configurations, which looks like this:
+The host model is an XML configuration that looks like this:

 <pre>
 # /app/models/host.rb